Megan JorgensonKimball, Minnesota

 Red Lodge Clay Center Long-Term Resident 2012-13

 Megan Jorgenson resides in Kimball, MN, where she and her husband JD Jorgenson operate Maine Prairie Studio, a ceramics studio, teaching space and gallery.
 She received an MFA in Ceramics from Utah State University in 2012.
-Since then, she has been an Artist in Residence at the Red Lodge Clay Center, North Dakota State University, Northern Clay Center and a Visiting Assistant Professor of Ceramics at Marlboro College in Vermont.
-Currently, she teaches at Saint Cloud Technical and Community College and Minneapolis Community and Technical College.
-Megan’s functional and sculptural work has exhibited in galleries nationwide and been featured in Ceramics Monthly.
-She has taught workshops focused on printing on clay at numerous locations: Grand Marais Art Colony, Studio 550 in Manchester NH, and North Dakota State University.
-She received a McKnight Individual Artist Award in 2016 from the Central Minnesota Arts Board and a 2017 Artist Initiative Grant from the Minnesota State Arts Board.
+Since then, she has been an Artist in Residence at the Red Lodge Clay Center, North Dakota State University and Northern Clay Center.
+From 2023 – 2014 she was a Visiting Assistant Professor of Ceramics at Marlboro College in Vermont, and from 2016 – 2024, she was an art instructor at Saint Cloud Technical and Community College, Minneapolis Community and Technical College and Inver Hills Community College.
+She is currently focused on teaching and working at Maine Prairie Studio.

 Through my studio practice, I examine human relationship with place, and contemplate intrinsic, contradictory yearnings for belonging and freedom.
 My work frames distant and local landscapes, with a goal of providing space for the examination of inner and outer worlds.